willcrichton/rust-book/src/ch04-05-ownership-recap.md

 ### The Rest of Ownership

-As we introduce additional features (like structs, enums, and traits), those features will have specific interactions with ownership.
-But this chapter provides the essential foundations &mdash; the concepts of memory, pointers, undefined behavior, and permissions will help us talk about the more advanced parts of Rust in future chapters.
+As we introduce additional features like structs, enums, and traits, those features will have specific interactions with ownership.
+This chapter provides the essential foundation for understanding those interactions &mdash; the concepts of memory, pointers, undefined behavior, and permissions will help us talk about the more advanced parts of Rust in future chapters.

-And don't forget to take the quizzes if you want to interactively check your understanding!
+And don't forget to take the quizzes if you want to check your understanding!

 {{#quiz ../quizzes/ch04-05-ownership-recap.toml}}